Psygoal/Deep-Identification-of-Key-Intermediates-DIKI/README.md

 &ensp;&ensp; 4. plot the similarity heatmap used in our paper

 ## Virtual Environment
-Multiple Python packages are required to run our codes.
 The required packages and their versions are included in requirement.txt file.
+Run the following commands to build your environment:
 ```bash
 conda create -n DIKI python==3.8.11
 conda activate DIKI